-Scientific Discovery Potential.
-Presently, extragalactic objects like AGN and sources of GRBs are believed to be detectable as neutrino sources, and are therefore the driving motivations of VHE neutrino astronomy.
+Scientific discovery potential: Presently, extragalactic objects like AGN and sources of GRBs are believed to be detectable as neutrino sources, and are therefore the driving motivations of VHE neutrino astronomy.
 The current models of AGN and GRBs indeed contain many attractive components concerning the conditions of particle acceleration and their interactions that make these objects potentially detectable sources of VHE neutrinos.
-Independent verification of these models through, e.g., measurement of TeV gamma rays, would remove much of the freedom and uncertainty in these models, but due to absorption at high redshift this information is unfortunately lacking.
+Independent verification of these models through e.g., measurement of TeV gamma rays, would remove much of the freedom and uncertainty in these models, but due to absorption at high redshift this information is unfortunately lacking.

-On the other hand, models of potential galactic neutrino sources, in particular shell-type supernova remnants, pulsar wind nebulae, star-forming regions and related molecular clouds, are better constrained by gammaray observations.
+On the other hand, models of potential Galactic neutrino sources, in particular shell-type supernova remnants, pulsar wind nebulae, star-forming regions and related molecular clouds, are better constrained by gamma-ray observations.
 In many cases, the expected fluxes from these objects are below the detection thresholds of IceCube and KM3NeT.
-However, the recent H.E.S.S. discoveries of several TeV gamma-ray sources at the flux level of "1 Crab", which can be interpreted within the hadronic models of gamma-ray emission, sustain a hope that the first TeV neutrino sources will be detected in the foreseeable future.
-In particular, one may predict (marginal) detections of TeV neutrinos from a few H.E.S.S. sources located in the inner Galaxy with KM3NeT (but not with IceCube because of its location in the southern hemisphere).
+However, the recent HESS discoveries of several TeV gamma-ray sources at the flux level of "1 Crab", which can be interpreted within the hadronic models of gamma-ray emission, sustain a hope that the first TeV neutrino sources will be detected in the foreseeable future.
+In particular, one may predict (marginal) detections of TeV neutrinos from a few HESS sources located in the inner Galaxy with KM3NeT (but not with IceCube because of its location in the Southern Hemisphere).

 Finally, KM3NeT has a significant discovery potential concerning "hidden" astrophysical objects, i.e., regions from which only neutrinos can escape because of their weak interaction with ambient gas, radiation and magnetic field.
-Concerning the Science Vision goals, the top-ics relevant to KM3NeT are A.2, A.5, A.6 and A.7.
+Concerning the Science Vision goals, the topics relevant to KM3NeT are A.2, A.5, A.6 and A.7.

-User Base.
-KM3NeT, unlike classical particle physics experiments, envisages running as an open user facility similar to astronomical observatories.
+User base: KM3NeT, unlike classical particle physics experiments, envisages running as an open user facility similar to astronomical observatories.

-International Context.
-KM3NeT is complementary to lceCube in sky coverage and detection technique.
-Note that the KM3NeT telescope has some advantages, compared to the lceCube detector, mainly because of its better (almost by a factor of two) angular resolution.
-This may provide somewhat better sensitivity compared to lceCube.
+International context: KM3NeT is complementary to IceCube in sky coverage and detection technique.
+Note that the KM3NeT telescope has some advantage compared to the IceCube detector, mainly because of its better (almost by a factor of two) angular resolution.
+This may provide somewhat better sensitivity compared to IceCube.

-Technology Readiness.
-KM3NeT can be constructed using conventional photomultiplier techniques.
+Technology readiness: KM3Net can be constructed using conventional photomultiplier techniques.

-Timeline and Cost14.
-The total cost of construction of KM3NeT is estimated at around €250M, with economies/innovation likely used to increase the volume rather than reduce the total cost.
-In this regard one of the highest priority tasks of the collaboration should be a technological study aimed at reducing the cost of basic units of detectors (strings of photomultipliers).
+Timeline and Cost4: The total cost of construction of KM3NeT is estimated at around \notin 250M, with economies/innovation likely used to increase the volume rather than reduce the total cost.
+In this regard one of the highest-priority tasks of the collaboration should be a technological study towards reduction of the cost of basic units of detectors (strings of photomultipliers).
 The KM3NeT consortium has recently started its preparatory phase with funding from the EC FP7.
-The annual operation costs are estimated at €8M.
+The annual operation costs are estimated at \notin 8M.